awsdib/SandBox-project/README.md

 SandBox Project Winter Term IFGI

 This repository contains the last version of the fire model that was developed during the SandBox course.
-Comments explaining the logic and  the model components can be found along all the code.
+Comments explaining the model components and the logic behind their methods can be found along all the code.

 This project was developed by :